CAMBI-tech/BciPy/README.md

 If wanting the latest version from PyPi:
 1. `pip install bcipy`

-Alternatley, if [Make](http://www.mingw.org/) is installed, you may run the follow command to run install:
+Alternatley, if [Make](http://www.mingw.org/) is installed, you may run the follow command to install:

 ```sh
 # install in development mode